-Western Australia has some unique self drive trails that you would find interesting and rewarding.
+Western Australia has some unique self-drive trails that you would find exciting and rewarding.

-There are some amazing geological formations in the area and the region provides good bush tucker for the indigenous community.
+There are some unusual geological formations in the area, and the region provides good bush tucker for the indigenous community.
 Most of the roads are sealed and suitable for 2WD vehicles we take a few side trips, driving carefully to the road conditions, on unsealed roads to experience the majestic countryside of Peace Gorge.
-Peace Gorge itself is another place that stirs the emotions, it was so named back to June 1919, when Meekatharra's servicemen came home from World War One and the Road Board organised a gala picnic and sports day at the Granites.
+Peace Gorge itself is another place that stirs the emotions, it was so named back to June 1919, when Meekatharra's servicemen came home from the First World War, and the Road Board organised a gala picnic and sports day at the Granites.
 Since then the area has been known as Peace Gorge.

 "Ryn Shell is an author and internationally successful award-winning fine artist.
 Her stories are timeless, her paintings are elegant and beyond fashion"